Ottercast/OtterCastAmp/README.md

 ## How do I get one?

 We are currently planning a small batch production run, stay tuned.
+[editors notes: It is 2024 now and noone really expected how bad covid would affect the supply chain.
+While all parts are available again, we are only slowly getting interested in this project again]

 You don't want to wait?
 You can of course run a small batch on your own!
 Please have a look into the [gerber folder](/gerber_v1.2), a batch size of just 5 (and up to 30) boards is supported by JLC.